MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/update-plugin-attributes-pd.md

 Complete the following steps to update and re-register the plug-ins.

-1. Open **PluginRegistrationTool** and connect to your Project Operations CDS environment.
+1. Open **PluginRegistrationTool** and connect to your Project Operations Dataverse environment.
 2. Select **Search**, and type in the first few letters of the plug-in to be updated.
 3. After the plug-in is found, select it, and then select **Select on Main Form**.
 4. Select the **Update msdyn_orderlinetransaction** step, right-click, and then select **Update**.